 Another common mistake is underestimating how difficult it is to tie the alleged retaliation to the whistleblowing.
 To win your case, you will have to prove:

-- You are a whistleblower by legal definition
+- You meet the legal definition for whistleblower

 - Your employer took an adverse action against you